Make your agentverify its own work.

 AI re-checking its own work is a fast-growing line on your AI invoice.
 Reticle makes each re-check roughly 2,500× cheaper.
 Measured, and reproducible from the harness above.

 Where we lose: pixel regressions, sites you don't own, non-React frameworks, and cross-browser rendering.
-The full head-to-head, losses included, lives on /compare.
+The full head-to-head, losses included, lives on the comparison pages.

 Your agent codes in minutes.